electric-sql/electric/docs/examples/basic.md

 </div>

-It's a basic app running in the web browser [using wa-sqlite](../integrations/drivers/web/wa-sqlite.md).
+It's a basic app running in the web browser [using wa-sqlite](../integrations/drivers/web/wa-sqlite.md) or [PGlite](../integrations/drivers/web/pglite.md).
 You can also open in your mobile browser by scanning this QR code:

 <div className="grid grid-cols-1 gap-4 my-6 mb-8">
   <div className="tile">